Kronos Worldwide, Inc. (NYSE:KRO) Shares Sold by Citigroup Inc.

 A number of other large investors have also recently bought and sold shares of KRO.
 First Trust Advisors LP grew its stake in Kronos Worldwide by 19.1% in the first quarter.
 First Trust Advisors LP now owns 271,865 shares of the specialty chemicals company’s stock worth $3,812,000 after purchasing an additional 43,569 shares in the last quarter.
 Amundi Pioneer Asset Management Inc. acquired a new position in Kronos Worldwide in the first quarter worth about $5,536,000.
 BlackRock Inc. grew its stake in Kronos Worldwide by 5.9% in the first quarter.
 BlackRock Inc. now owns 2,079,600 shares of the specialty chemicals company’s stock worth $31,818,000 after purchasing an additional 116,770 shares in the last quarter.
 UBS Group AG grew its stake in Kronos Worldwide by 36.3% in the first quarter.
 UBS Group AG now owns 24,870 shares of the specialty chemicals company’s stock worth $381,000 after purchasing an additional 6,629 shares in the last quarter.
 Finally, JPMorgan Chase & Co. grew its stake in Kronos Worldwide by 33.7% in the first quarter.
 JPMorgan Chase & Co. now owns 71,995 shares of the specialty chemicals company’s stock worth $1,101,000 after purchasing an additional 18,131 shares in the last quarter.
 Institutional investors and hedge funds own 14.98% of the company’s stock.

-Kronos Worldwide (NYSE:KRO) last released its quarterly earnings results on Wednesday, August 4th.
-The specialty chemicals company reported $0.22 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.27 by ($0.05).
-The business had revenue of $478.60 million for the quarter, compared to the consensus estimate of $483.43 million.
-Kronos Worldwide had a net margin of 3.58% and a return on equity of 7.92%.
+Kronos Worldwide (NYSE:KRO) last issued its earnings results on Wednesday, August 4th.
+The specialty chemicals company reported $0.22 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.27 by ($0.05).
+The business had revenue of $478.60 million during the quarter, compared to the consensus estimate of $483.43 million.
+Kronos Worldwide had a return on equity of 7.92% and a net margin of 3.58%.
 As a group, equities research analysts expect that Kronos Worldwide, Inc. will post 0.82 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which was paid on Thursday, September 16th.
 Stockholders of record on Thursday, September 2nd were issued a dividend of $0.18 per share.
 The ex-dividend date was Wednesday, September 1st.
 This represents a $0.72 dividend on an annualized basis and a dividend yield of 5.47%.
 Kronos Worldwide’s dividend payout ratio (DPR) is presently 130.91%.